SITCOMTN-128

 Shape Parameters#

-Fig. 4 Fraction of unrecognized blend as a function of ellipse polarization on observed galaxies.#
+Fig. 3 Fraction of unrecognized blend as a function of ellipse polarization on observed galaxies.#

-Given that there is little to no difference among the shape parameters, this gives good confidence that the pixel grid is not impacting shape measurements and unrecognized blends in strange ways.
-The wing structure is not necessarily cause for concern but it is interesting that objects with larger polarization is correlated with to be unrecognized blends.
+Given that there is little to no difference among the shape parameters, \(e_1\) and \(e_2\), this gives good confidence that the pixel grid is not impacting shape measurements and unrecognized blends in strange ways.
+We also measure the total ellipticity, \(|e|\), as defined in [Dawson et al., 2015]

 Local Density#